williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/migrate-private-as-to-shared-as.md

 4. [Change your clients to use the new endpoints](#step-four-change-your-clients-to-consume-the-new-endpoints).

 > You can create more than one shared authorization server.
-However, to ensure the move is made correctly, we recommend you create one shared authorization server, complete these steps, and test it before making any other changes.
+However, to ensure the move is made correctly, we recommend you only create one shared authorization server, complete these steps, and test it before making any other changes.

 ### Step One: Create a New Authorization Server